 You can include only a few generations on your chart or all of the generations that you have on your tree.
 If you have some blank spots in your family tree, don’t worry – you can skip those numbers.

-Pro tip: Before you get started on your chart, make sure that you don’t already have a genealogy software program that will automatically generate this chart for you, since most family tree programs will.
+Before you get started on making your chart, make sure that you don’t already have a genealogy software program that will automatically generate this chart for you, since most family tree programs will.
+Those who are subscribers to Ancestry Pro Tools should know that the option to automatically generate an ahnentafel chart is available in “charts and reports”.

 How to number an ahnentafel